Capstone-Projects-2022-Fall/project-sokroban/documentation/docs/requirements/features-and-requirements.md

     - The player will just insert the number of boxes they wish to have on the map.

 - Single-player
-    - Players will be tasked with solving increasingly difficult procedurally generated levels.
+    - Players will be asked to select the number of crates they want to have on the map.
-    - Players will "SOLVE" a level by moving a varying number of crates around obstacles to targets on the map.
+    - Players will complete a level by placing the crate(s) onto target(s) on the map.

 - Multiplayer (Co-op)
     - Players will be able to complete procedurally generated levels of Sokroban with a friend.